TECHNICAL LED TERMS & INFORMATION

 A Light Emitting Diode (LED) is an electronic semiconductor that converts electric energy into visible light by releasing energy in an effect called electroluminescence.
 The color, brightness and power efficiency are determined by the elements used to compose the semiconductor.
 For electronic displays, the typical colors used are Red, Green, Blue and Amber, but LEDs are available across the visible, ultraviolet, and infrared spectrums.

 LEDs present many advantages over incandescent and fluorescent lighting sources including lower energy consumption, lower heat production, 100,000 Hour Life, smaller form factor, faster switching and greater reliability.

 The lifespan of an LED is determined to be the point in which the brightness of the LED has degraded to 50% of the original value.

-The LED cabinet is the metal enclosure that contains all of the LED display components.
-This critical structure protects the sensitive electronics inside from weather intrusion, debris and vandalism.
+The LED cabinet is an LED term that refers to the metal enclosure that contains all the LED display parts.
+This critical structure protects the sensitive electronic LED sign components inside from weather intrusion, debris, and vandalism.

 An LED module is a board that contains several rows and columns of pixels, as well as the circuitry and other electronics to power and control them.
 These modules are then configured edge-to-edge on a frame to form an LED display.